SolaceSamples/solace-samples-java-springboot/README.md

 ### Setting up your preferred IDE

 Using a modern Java IDE provides cool productivity features like auto-completion, on-the-fly compilation, assisted refactoring and debugging which can be useful when you're exploring the samples and even modifying the samples.
-Follow the steps below for your preferred IDE.
+Follow the steps below for your preferred IDE. </br>
 This repository uses Maven projects.
 If you would like to import the projects into your favorite IDE you should be able to import them as Maven Projects.
-For examples, in eclipse choose "File -> Import -> Maven -> Existing Maven Projects -> Next -> Browse for your repo -> Select which projects -> Click Finish"
+For examples, in eclipse choose "File -> Import -> Maven -> Existing Maven Projects -> Next -> Browse for your repo -> Select which projects -> Click Finish" </br>

+### Highlevel sample description

+This repository consists of 4 smaller applications :

+- spring-boot-datamodel : This app creates and installs a maven artifact containing datamodels which are used in the other applications </br>
+- spring-boot-api-producer : This application exposes a REST API which connects to the Solace broker and publishes an event in the topic configured in its properties files </br>
+- spring-boot-consumer : This application defines a Springboot based microservices which functions as a consumer for the events that are published by the `spring-boot-api-producer` application </br>
+- spring-boot-processor : This application functions as a Processor i.e. simultaneously consumes and produces events.
+The events which are published by the `spring-boot-api-producer` are consumed and in turn a reply message is published to a new topic.

 ## Contributing